 - Arrive at Capex as a % of net sales

 Forecast the Capital Expenditure Items

-- In order to forecast Capital expenditure, there are various approaches.
-One common practice is to look at the Press Releases, Management Projections, MD&A to understand the company’s view on future capital expenditure
+- There are various approaches to forecasting capital expenditure.
+One common practice is to look at the press releases, management projections, and MD&A to understand the company’s view on future capital expenditure.

-- If the company has provided guidance on future capital expenditure, then we can take those numbers directly.
+- If the company has guided future capital expenditure, we can take those numbers directly.

-- However, if the Capex numbers are not directly available, then we can calculate it crudely using Capex as % of Sales (as done below)
+- However, if the Capex numbers are not directly available, we can calculate it crudely using Capex as % of Sales (as done below).

 - Use your judgment based on industry knowledge and other reasonable drivers.

 - We will use Ending Balance for PPE = Beginning balance + Capex – Depreciation – Adjustment for Asset Sales (BASE equation)

 - It is complicated to reconcile past PP&E due to restatementsRestatementsA restatement is the revision of already issued financial statements of one or more companies to correct errors with material inaccuracy due to non adhering and complying with the GAAP, accounting mistakes, fraud, or clerical errors affecting part of the entire financial statement requiring a completely new audit., asset sales, etc.